 Trying to completely separate your personal and business life will be a futile exercise.

 Entrepreneurs get excited about new ideas for business.
 They love chasing the next big idea.
 The problem is that distractions result in failure.

-If you are going to succeed in business, you must minimize distractions.
+If you are going to succeed in a landscape business, you must minimize distractions.

 New ideas are exciting.
 But they are poison.
 They are obstacles that get in the way of taking necessary action.

 100 great ideas without action will result in nothing, but one good idea with excellent execution will help you succeed.

 Success is achieved by small incremental achievements.